jmreidy/clj-orchestrate/README.md

 # clj-orchestrate

 An idiomatic Clojure wrapper of the Orchestrate.io Java client.
+This client makes use of core.async channels to provide non-blocking access to your Orchestrate collections.

 ## Usage